grobian/carbon-c-relay/README.md

 a identical in behaviour to `carbon_ch`, but it uses a different hash technique (FNV1a) which is faster but more importantly defined to get by a limitation of `carbon_ch` to use both host and port from the members.
-This is useful when multiple targets live on the same IP just separated by port.
+This is useful when multiple targets live on the same host just separated by port.

 Match rules are the way to direct incoming metrics to one or more